-We believe that safe and fair working conditions should be the norm for all garment workers, not just the ones that work in our suppliers' factories.
-That’s why we are using our influence to build capacity across our supply chain, striving to normalise good practices and to create convergence with other brands and multi stakeholder initiatives.
+We believe that safe and fair working conditions should be the norm for all apparel workers, not just the ones that work in our suppliers' factories.
+That’s why we are using our influence to build capacity across our supply chain, striving to normalise good practices and create convergence with other brands and multi stakeholder initiatives.
 We were one of the first apparel companies to institute a Supplier Code of Conduct in 1995, and have forged long-term relationships with many of our suppliers to build trust.

 Over the past several years we have identified four priority challenges that significantly affect the working conditions in our supply chain.
 These issues are complex and usually interconnected in the unique contexts of the various countries that we source our products from.
 Because of this, it takes time, collective action, influence and partnerships to deliver sustainable change.

 Over the past year, we’ve focused on building capacity, tackling those issues where our business decisions have the greatest impact and identifying areas of convergence with other industry partners.
 In addition, we thoroughly analysed our purchasing practices and identified the areas where we can perform better towards our suppliers.
 The key challenges below are not in any specific order of importance.

 For garment workers in markets such as Bangladesh, a long working week can be normal.
 We acknowledge the various factors that can cause this to happen and are working to change practices to ensure that no worker works more than a maximum of 60 hours per week.
 Our Supplier Code of Conduct stipulates that working hours may not exceed 60 hours in any seven-day period, except in truly exceptional and unforeseeable circumstances.
 In addition, workers need to be fairly compensated for their hard work.